Magzter: History

+On 18 April 2024, VerSe Innovation, the parent company of the Indian news aggregator app Dailyhunt, announced its acquisition of Magzter.
+While the financial terms were not disclosed, Umang Bedi, VerSe's co-founder, described the acquisition as VerSe’s largest to date, highlighting their focus on reaching affluent audiences.

 Business operations

 Magzter distributes magazines and newspapers from several countries including the United States, the United Kingdom, Europe, China, Hong Kong, Canada, Australia, Sri Lanka, South Africa, Indonesia, India, Thailand, the Philippines, Malaysia, and Singapore.
 The company works with more than 5,000 publishers in more than 60 languages.

 In July 2022, the company had 80 employees.
-The Magzter app, which has amassed over 85 million downloads, is available on Apple iOS, Android (Google Play) and Amazon Appstore.
-The company counts among its publisher customers some marquee names including Dotdash Meredith (USA), Condé Nast (USA), Hearst (USA), A360 Media (USA), Bloomberg (USA), Maxim Inc. (USA), Guardian News & Media (UK), Dennis Publishing (UK), Future (UK), Reach Publishing Services Limited (UK), Media24 (South Africa), Tatler Asia (Singapore), India Today Group (India), Worldwide Media (India), HT Digital Streams Limited (India), SPH Media Limited (Singapore), Are Media (Australia) and Grupo Expansión (Mexico).
-Magzter has been rapidly increasing its publisher base with magazines and newspapers from over 50 countries, making it truly the #1 choice for readers and publishers globally.
+The Magzter app is available on Apple iOS, Android (Google Play) and Amazon Appstore.
+The company counts among its publisher customers some marquee names including Dotdash Meredith (USA), Condé Nast (USA), Hearst (USA), A360 Media (USA), Bloomberg (USA), Maxim Inc. (USA), Guardian News & Media (UK), Future (UK), Reach Publishing Services Limited (UK), Media24 (South Africa), Tatler Asia (Singapore), India Today Group (India), Worldwide Media (India), HT Digital Streams Limited (India), SPH Media Limited (Singapore), Are Media (Australia) and Grupo Expansión (Mexico).
 Its headquarters are located in New York and sales offices and teams are in London, Mexico City, Amsterdam, Mumbai, New Delhi, Chennai, Bengaluru and Singapore.

 Business model

 Magzter participates in a revenue share model with publishers on magazine and newspaper sales.
-The company also provides publishers with real-time sales reports.
-Magzter also uses an automated cloud service to upload magazines and newspapers.